Retention Check in 10 Minutes: Plug the $20K–$40K Annual Leak for $70K–$90K Operators

 By the time they email, the decision is made.
 80% can’t be saved at that point.

-This check: Catches warning signs 60-90 days before the decision.
-Highly savable at this stage.
+This check: Catches warning signs 60–90 days before the decision, when clients are highly savable.

 Failed approach #2: Annual surveys